 Provider holds and stores Personal Information using:

-- (Storage Services) third party data storage services including, but not limited to, Google Email and applications, Amazon Web Services Sydney Data Centre, Coreplus (practice management software), National Australia Bank (NAB) Transact, Trello, Xero and any other applications and software used for business operations;
+- (Storage Services) third party data storage services with servers based in Australia and overseas including, but not limited to, Google Email and applications, Microsoft Azure cloud storage, Halaxy or Powerdiary (practice management software), National Australia Bank (NAB) Transact, Notion, Slack, Xero and any other applications and software used for business operations;

 - (Provider Devices) devices operated by contractors to and employees of Provider’s business; and